daisyzhou/kiji-archetype/kiji-schema/README.md

   https://github.com/kijiproject/kiji-schema

 It contains a folder src/main/layout which contains a .ddl file that creates a table, and an equivalent .json file.
+Edit the .ddl file to modify the table description.
+The JSON file should not be edited directly and is only used programmatically in the demonstration DemoKiji.

 An .avdl record is defined in src/main/avro/ExampleRecord.avdl, and example usage of the KijiSchema API is in src/main/java/org/kiji/examples/DemoKiji.java.